elias-sundqvist/obsidian-annotator/README.md

 ---
 ```

+## Known issues

+1. Plugin doesn't work on iOS 16.3 or higher.
+Follow [#289](https://github.com/elias-sundqvist/obsidian-annotator/issues/289) issue state up to date.
+2. Reader doesn't show annotations if they were changed on different platforms.

 ## Getting Started

 Add the property `annotation-target` to the frontmatter of your obsidian note, with a value corresponding to the location of the EPUB/PDF file.